hmaverickadams/DeHashed-API-Tool/README.md

 ## Installation
 ### Prerequisites
-Ensure you have Python 3.x installed.
+1. Ensure you have Python 3.x installed.
+2. A valid DeHashed account, API key, and paid API credits are required.

 Steps
 1. Clone this repository: